 National Donate Life Awareness Month in April recognizes the impact of organ donation.
 The month is dedicated not only to improving support to those desperately waiting for life-saving donations but honors those who agreed to be donors.

 Organ donation takes many forms, and there are teams of people involved to make donation happen.
-From family members supporting both donors and recipients to a broad network of advocates and medical professionals and specialists, a single donation requires a coordinated effort.
+A single donation requires a coordinated effort from family members supporting both donors and recipients to a broad network of advocates and medical professionals and specialists.

 One organ donor can save upt to Eight lives. – UNOS

 Donors and recipients require access to physical, medical, and financial support before and after the donation.
 Improving the knowledge stream regarding donation will increase awareness and the conditions surrounding donation.
 According to UNOS, every 10 minutes someone is added to the national transplant waiting list.
 The more donors registered, the more lives are saved.

 - Visit organdonor.gov, unos.gov, and americantransplantfoundation.org to learn more.

 - Use #DonateLifeAwarenessMonth to share your story on social media.

 NATIONAL DONATE LIFE AWARENESS MONTH HISTORY

 Once observed as a week-long celebration, National Donate Life Awareness Month spread throughout April in 2003.
 Health and Human Services Secretary Tommy Thompson extended the observance to increase awareness about tissue and organ donation.
 Since then each U.S. President makes a special proclamation recognizing the continued need for research, outreach, and support.